Standard Costs Definition

 Standard Cost Example

-For example, Jenny is an accountant that was given a task by her boss, Craig, the CFO to calculate the standard cost of the company for the upcoming year 2010.
-The following past information for Wawadoo Co. was given to her to try and calcualte the standard cost for Wawadoo’s product called the widget.
+For example, Jenny is an accountant.
+Her boss, Craig the CFO, gave her a task to calculate the standard cost of the company for the upcoming year 2010.
+She was given the following past information for Wawadoo Co. to try and calculate the standard cost for Wawadoo’s product (widget).

 Avg.
 Market Price= $20